mathiskakal/moonshot/documents/rexmax-specifications.md

 </details>

-There are five main categories emerging from those comments/requests:
+There are five main categories that emerge from those comments/requests:

 - **Stock-out reduction & availability**